connor-shrader/franklin-error/ignoreMe/index.md

 @def title = "Ignore This Page"

 Hello!
-This page is not being ignored!
+This page is not being ignored.